 Retailers can use ‘Sentiment Analysis’ to capture this demand and accordingly plan the product pipeline in collaboration with their suppliers.
 It uses text analytics to draw insights from social media conversations consumers are indulging in.

 Analytics is also very crucial to analyse the success factors driving a product’s sale.
 A benchmarking of these factors could go a long way in building a successful new product strategy.
-The impact of cannibalization through ‘Scenario Analysis’ is also a very crucial step before a new launch.
+Assessing the impact of cannibalization through ‘Scenario Analysis’ is also a very crucial step before a new launch.
 These modules can help retailers to limit or expedite the investment in a new product launch.

 Another very crucial element before a product launch is ‘Competitors’ Analysis’.
 These Business Analytics tools are capable enough to analyse if a competitor enjoys some unique advantage or has some gap in their product portfolio.
 Also, a BI system can draw insights from the impact analysis of the competitors’ pricing & promotion events.